MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Variant.md

 get-string
 ----------

-Returns the string value of a **N-GVariant** instance with a string type.
+Returns the string value of a **N-GObject** instance with a string type.

     method get-string ( -->  Str  )

 get-strv
 --------

-Gets the contents of an array of strings **N-GVariant**.
+Gets the contents of an array of strings **N-GObject**.
 This call makes a shallow copy.

     method get-strv ( --> Array[Str]  )